nv-legate/cunumeric/docs/cunumeric/source/user/usage.rst

 .. note::

-  Usage of standard Python is intended as a quick on-ramp for users to try out cunumeric more easily.
+  Usage of standard Python is intended as a quick on-ramp for users to try out cuNumeric more easily.
 Several ``legate`` command line configuration options, especially for  multi-node execution, are not available when running programs with standard Python.
 See the output of ``legate --help`` for more details.